chucktilbury/Kata/README.md

     / dict_init
     / string_expr
     / cast_statement
-    / function_declaration
+    / function_assignment

 #####################
 #
 # A variable definition has an optional assignment.
+This is not the same as an
+# assignment.
+It's an initialization that may have to honor a const property.
 #
 var_definition
     = var_decl ( '=' assignment_item )?